agracio/edge-js/README.md

 ### How to: handle Node.js events in .NET

 It is often useful to handle certain events raised by the Node.js code within .NET.
 For example, you may want to establish a WebSocket server in Node.js, and handle the incoming messages in the .NET part of your application.
-This can be accomplished by passig a .NET callback function to Node.js when the the WebSocket server is created:
+This can be accomplished by passig a .NET callback function to Node.js when the WebSocket server is created:

 ```c#
 class Program